SirKaza/MyZork/README.md

            - Unlock `Door` with `Keycard` (examine `Door`).
            - Open `Door`.
            - Move from `Laboratory` to `Arena`.
-       - To equip a weapon from start, player will need to do these certains actions:
+       - To equip a weapon from start, player will need to do these certain actions:
            - Move from `Parking` to `Picnic`.
            - Take the `Keychain` from `Table` (examine `Table`).
            - Move from `Picnic` to `Parking`.